yujinhanml/yujinhanml.github.io/_pages/about.md

 ======
 - [2024-5] One paper, GIC, is accepted to ICML 2024!
 - [2024-01] Our work, CSForest, which aims to perform efficient conformal prediction and anomaly detection under general label shift, was accepted by AISTATS 2024!
-- [2023-10] One cute paper, DISK, was accepted by the [Causal Representation Learning workshop in NeurIPS 2023](https://neurips.cc/virtual/2023/workshop/66497).
-The paper (under review) and code will be released soon.
 - [2023-09] I commenced my doctoral journey at HKU under the guidance of Prof.Difan Zou.

 Selected Publications